LazerLambda/Promptzl/docs/source/tutorial_causal_lms.rst

     )

 .. note::
-    It is also possible to use *Prompt-Element-Objects* (see :ref:`intuition-and-definition`) or provide a list of label words to the verbalizer.
+    It is also possible to use *Prompt-Element-Objects* (see :ref:`intuition-and-definition`) or provide a list of label words to the :code:`Vbz` object.
-    However, using a dictionary allows us to return the dictionary keys to the predictions list eventually.
+    However, using a dictionary allows us to return the dictionary keys to the predictions list.

 Finding a Good Prompt
 ^^^^^^^^^^^^^^^^^^^^^
-Constructing the prompt in a form that guides the model to predict only the tokens we are interested in (label words) with a high probability is crucial.
+**Constructing the prompt in a form that guides the model to predict only the tokens we are interested in (label words) with a high probability is crucial**.

 If labeled data is available, it is possible to leverage in-context learning and enhance the prompt with these samples, which can be sampled from the dataset.
 In the following, we will take a look at an example of a natural language inference task, **independent of the IMDB task further used in this tutorial**,